How do I adjust my kiln-sitter?

 - Check the position of the release claw/ sensing rod in relation to the guide plate.
 Look on the outside, in the front of the kiln-sitter, where the other end of the sensing rod is attached to the release claw and sticks out of the slot in the silver metal plate.
 Because of the size of the slot, there should be some play in the claw from side to side.
 If the claw is shoved up against one side of the slot in the silver plate, the screws that hold the silver plate must be loosened and the plate slid left or right until the claw has side-to-side play.

 - Check the height of the weighted trigger in relation to the hang-down tip of the claw.
-On the outside at the front plate of the kiln-sitter swing the weighted trigger to it's upright position.
-Adjust the height of the trigger in the weight so that it passes under the hang-down tip of the claw as close as it can without touching.
+On the outside, at the front plate of the kiln-sitter swing the weighted trigger to its upright position.
+Adjust the height of the trigger in the weight so that it passes under the hang-down tip of the claw as close as it can without touching it.

 - Remove the firing gauge and keep it somewhere it will not get lost.